prewired/prewired.github.io/parents.md

 ### What does your child need?

-Firstly, they'll need to [register](membership.html).
-This can be done on a session-by-session basis, or through longer-term [membership](#membership).
+Firstly, they'll need to [register for membership](membership.html), and then [book a place](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895) for each session that they would like to attend.

 If possible, please bring a laptop.
 We have a few spares, but not many.